erroronline1/qualitymanagement/readme.md

 hopefully settings have to be done within the locals-modules only. here you can customize columns and rows in case you slightly edit the tables structure but not the behaviour, customize some values and language chunks. if you copy any locals-module you can set up additional languages that will be accessed as soon as the language is set within the office files directly. just make sure to keep the `Attribute VB_Name = "Locals"`.

-while initially serving for illustratory purposes, all *_illustration.vba-files now have a secondary functional purpose as well. if you have to change code for the main module / ThisDocument-class, you can import the source code from the Document_ThisDocument_illustration.vba to overwrite, by implementing (preferably temporary) it within the essentials-module. use case: changing paths, language or adding custom subs or funtions.
+while initially serving for illustratory purposes, all *_illustration.vba-files now have a secondary functional purpose as well. if you have to change code for the main module / ThisDocument-class, you can import the source code from the Document_ThisDocument_illustration.vba to overwrite, by implementing (preferably temporary) it within the essentials-module. use case: changing paths, language or adding custom subs or functions.

 ### document_-modules
 these are the modules for word-documents like the [draft documents in force](documents/), containing versions control, publishing and registering.